Physical Signatures of Supercritical Fluid Boundaries: Methods

 \subsection{Molecular dynamics simulations}

 In MD simulations, we employ the Lennard-Jones (LJ) potential for argon in the LAMMPS package~\cite{THOMPSON2022108171}, which benefits from efficient parallelization for large atom counts.
 The expression for the LJ potential is given as \beq V(r) = 4 \epsilon \left [\left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6} \right], \eeq where $\epsilon/k_{\rm B} = 119.5$ K, $\sigma = \SI{3.405}{\angstrom}$, and $k_{\rm B} = \SI{1.38e-23}{\joule\per\kelvin}$ is the Boltzmann constant.
+To address potential finite-size effects, we have evaluated systems of 500, 4,000, and 32,000 atoms.
+Our analysis confirm that 4,000 atoms provides a balance between statistical accuracy and computational efficiency for calculating transport properties; consequently, this system size is adopted for the production runs.
 The initial system is a face-centered cubic lattice of 4000 atoms with a lattice constant of $\SI{5.26}{\angstrom}$.
-Thirty-five different pressures were simulated from $\SI{5}{\bar}$ to $\SI{1300}{\bar}$.
-For each target pressure, the system is initially relaxed at $\SI{195}{\K}$ for $\SI{5}{\ns}$ in an isothermal-isobaric (NPT) ensemble, in order to reach thermal equilibrium.
-Then the simulation is performed in a canonical (NVT) ensemble for $\SI{20}{\ns} $ -- all measurements are performed in this time period.
-Temperature and pressure are regulated via the Nos\'{e}-Hoover methods~\cite{10.1063/1.447334,PhysRevA.31.1695}, with Newton's equations of motion solved numerically using a time step of $\SI{1}{\fs}$.
+Thirty-five different pressures are simulated from $\SI{5}{\bar}$ to $\SI{1300}{\bar}$.
+For each target pressure, the system is initially relaxed at $\SI{195}{\K}$ for $\SI{5}{\ns}$ in an isothermal-isobaric (NPT) ensemble to reach thermal equilibrium.
+Following the NPT stage, the system undergoes an intermediate 500 ps relaxation in the microcanonical (NVE) ensemble at each specific state point to ensure total energy stability and facilitate unconstrained dynamical relaxation.
+Finally, a canonical (NVT) relaxation is performed to stabilize the system prior to the $\SI{20}{\ns} $ production phase -- all measurements are performed in this time period.
+The temperature and pressure are regulated via the Nos\'{e}-Hoover methods~\cite{10.1063/1.447334,PhysRevA.31.1695}, with Newton's equations of motion solved numerically using a time step of $\SI{1}{\fs}$.
 All samples are simulated with periodic boundary conditions.
 The pressure unit is bar, length unit Angstroms, time unit fs, and energy unit kcal/mol.

 The diffusion coefficient $D$ is calculated using the Einstein relation from the mean square displacement (MSD) of a 15 ns NVT equilibrium trajectory at each pressure.
 The viscosity $\eta$ is calculated using the Green–Kubo formalism, which relates $\eta$ to the integral of the stress autocorrelation function.
 Specifically, $\eta$ is given by \beq